Telecoms and Pay TV Complaints Q4 (October to December) 2013

 1.7 The main findings for the current reporting period (Q4 2013) are as follows:

-- Overall Complaints: The total volume of complaints decreased slightly due to decreases in fixed-line, broadband, pay monthly mobile and pay TV complaints.
+- Overall Complaints: The total volume of complaints decreased slightly due to decreases in fixed-line, broadband, and pay TV complaints.
 Complaints in the mobile PAYG sector remained at the same level as Q3 2013.
 Broadband services generated the highest relative number of complaints compared to the other services featured in this report, with the fewest complaints made about mobile ‘pay-as-you-go’ (PAYG) services.

 - Fixed line telephony: The providers covered here are BT Retail, Sky, TalkTalk Group and Virgin Media.
 TalkTalk Group generated the highest relative volume of complaints and these related to service faults and complaints handling.
 BT also generated complaints above industry average whilst Virgin Media received fewer complaints than the other fixed line providers that we report on.